Build Manager Instructions

 updating a hypot_package.yaml with suitable version information

-putting the Build config / spack.yaml file in the environment
+putting the Build config / hypot_release.yaml file in the environment

 doing a spack concretize and spack install to do a test build of the software

-committing and tagging the versions of the hypot_package.yaml and build config spack.yaml files used in the build
+committing and tagging the versions of the hypot_package.yaml and build config hypot_release.yaml files used in the build

-doing an actual release build, using the checksummed, tagged, version of the files from the from the experiment config repository.
+doing an actual release build, using the tagged version of the files from the from the experiment config repository.

-making a buildcache of the built binary packages
+making build cache tarballs of the built binary packages

 We will now discuss these steps in more detail.